-The idea of creating a quilting group arose in 1977, when 22 like-minded women informally met at the Edmonds Pancake House.
-Quilters Anonymous (QA) was formally established in 1979 with the election of Patti Price and Jonni Fosmo as co-Presidents.
-Meetings were held at the Pancake House until 1980, and in several locations from then on, until the guild found its current meeting place – Ronald United Methodist Church in Shoreline.
+In 1977, 22 like-minded women met informally at the Edmonds Pancake House to create Quilters Anonymous (QA).
+Meetings were held at the Pancake House until 1980, and in several locations from then on, until the guild found its current meeting place: Ronald United Methodist Church in Shoreline.

-Quilters Anonymous held its first public Quilt Show in 1981.
-The show was a success and the guild repeated the tradition every year since then.
-We currently hold the show at the Evergreen State Fairgrounds in Monroe towards mid-March, an event the public looks forward to each year.
+Quilters Anonymous held its first public quilt show in 1981 where all members may showcase their quilts.
+We currently hold the show annually at the Evergreen State Fairgrounds in Monroe towards mid-March.